hongfei/hongfei.github.io/resume/hongfei.md

 ### Experience
 ##### Senior Software Engineer @ StubHub, eBay Inc, *from 2012.6 to present*

+* Lead developer for **Optimizely AB Testing**.
+Integrate the AB Testing with Optimizely.

 * Lead developer for **Price Markdown**.
 Design the structure and implemented the feature for marking down prices.
 	> Leverage Java 8 & multi-threading & Couchbase to perform high performance price markdown.
 Giving the business team the ability to adjust the price throughout the entire site.